Bash-Brothers/UChat/README.md

-# Bash Brothers - CS 97 Project - Chat app for students and academia
+# UChat - Chat app for students and academia

 <h2> Steps to run the app on your computer </h2>